 Sensitivity Analysis is used to test the major assumptions being made and what the implications would be, should those assumptions change.
 The Financial Projections outlined in this framework are based on what is determined to be a medium case scenario for future funding.
 In addition to the funding element, there are risks aligned to other assumptions made in the framework around future budget pressures for the MIJB.
-It is important that the MIJB regularly reviews this framework, noting this is an interim review and a full refresh will be required following the new Strategic Plan that was published in 2023.
+It is important that the MIJB regularly reviews this framework, noting this is an interim review and a full refresh will be required as the new Strategic Plan is developed ready for publication later in 2022.